Complex projective structures with Schottky holonomy

 \begin{proof}[Proof Proposition \ref{N} (iii)] Let $Q$ be a component of $S \sm N$.
 By Lemma \ref{g=0}, $~Q$ is a holed sphere.
 Since $Q$ is bounded by essential loops on $S$, $~Q$ has at least two boundary components.
 By Lemma \ref{pi(Q)}, the holonomy of $C|Q$ is trivial.
-Therefore we can homeomorphically lift $Q$ to a subsurface $\td{Q}$ of $\St$.
-Then we can set $dev(C|Q) = f|_{\td{Q}}\colon \td{Q} \cong Q \to \rs$.
+Thus we can isomorphically lift $Q$ to a component $\td{Q}$ of $\Ct \sm \Nt$ (unique up to an element of $\Gm$).
+Then the developing map of $C|Q$ is the restriction of $f$ to $\td{Q}$.